Lady Antebellum Changes Name Because Of Its Slavery Connotations

-Country music band Lady Antebellum has announced that it is changing its name in the wake of the George Floyd protests, according to an announcement that band made on Twitter.
+Country music band Lady Antebellum has announced that it is changing its name in the wake of the George Floyd protests, according to an announcement the band made on Twitter.

-The George Floyd protests have shone a light on racism, not just in policing, but in other areas of life as well, such as in sports and entertainment.
-Some organizations have taken steps to right those wrongs; for example, NASCAR has banned the Confederate flag from its races, as previously reported by The Inquistir, and the military is looking at renaming military assets named for Confederate fighters.
+The George Floyd protests have shined a light on racism, not just in policing, but in other areas of life as well, such as in sports and entertainment.
+Some organizations have taken steps to right those wrongs; for example, NASCAR has banned the Confederate flag from its races, as previously reported by The Inquisitr, and the military is looking at renaming military assets named for Confederate fighters.

 Now, the members of Lady Antebellum have announced that they are changing the name of their act, which it has had since it was formed by Hillary Scott, Charles Kelley, and Dave Haywood in Nashville back in 2006.

-Due to Twitter’s 280-character limit, the band was unable to express itself textually, and instead posted 4 succeeding images of their message.
+Due to Twitter’s 280-character limit, the band was unable to express itself textually, and instead posted four successive images of their message.

 “Dear Fans: As a band, we have strived for our music to be a refuge… inclusive of all,” the message begins.